 Step 4: Create a Warm But Still Professional Introduction

 Present the most important details of the letter in your introduction.
 Identify the purpose of the employment probation period letter.
-Include the work designation or title of the employee, your message of appreciation for the decision of the employee to accept the job, the specification of the employee’s first day of work, and a welcome statement which signifies the beginning of your relationship with the new hire.
+Include the work designation or title of the employee, your letter of appreciation for the decision of the employee to accept the job, the specification of the employee’s first day of work, and a welcome statement which signifies the beginning of your relationship with the new hire.

 Step 5: Discuss the Employment Probation Period